 This is probably because the basket is overcrowded, there is too much moisture in it, or the temperature isn't high enough.
 Either that or they just need in a little longer in there, in which case pop them back in for a few extra minutes.

-Keep any leftover Brussel sprouts in the fridge in an airtight container for up to 4 days.
-They'll lose their crispy exterior over time, so to reheat you can put them back in the air fryer for a few minutes to do the job.
+Keep any leftover Brussels sprouts in the fridge in an airtight container for up to 4 days.
+They’ll lose their crispy exterior over time, so to reheat you can put them back in the air fryer for a few minutes to do the job.
 You can also use the oven at 350 if preferred.

-Air Fryer Brussel Sprouts
+Miso Sesame Air Fryer Brussel Sprouts

 Equipment